Green-Software-Foundation/if-db/manifests/if-lca/notes.md

 EDF electricity has grid intensity of 87 gCO2/kWh (2024) (https://www.edfenergy.com/fuel-mix)
 So a developer working a normal day will emit `0.05 * 87 =  4.35 gCO2`

+We will add this to each timestep for each developer.

+#### Pipeline

+There is no pipeline to execute for this component, as we calculated the `carbon` offline and simply add it to the time series for the days the calls happened.

+### Heating

 A typical UK household uses 11500 kWh of natural gas/year (https://www.ofgem.gov.uk/average-gas-and-electricity-usage).
 We scale this value down to 1/5 of the total space in the house which is used for home working = `11500 * 0.2 = 2300 kWh/yr`.